Post-Baccalaureate Programs: Everything You Need to Know

 There are advantages and drawbacks to each grouping.
 Taking courses with one’s peers increases the likelihood that courses are tailored to your needs and may result in a smaller student-to-instructor ratio, depending on class, faculty, and cohort sizes.

-On the other hand, post bacc students in undergraduate courses may have an advantage if they’ve taken the courses before and are encountering the material for the second time.
+On the other hand, post-bacc students in undergraduate courses may have an advantage if they’ve taken the courses before and are encountering the material for the second time.
+They should be able to increase their GPA this way.

-Finally, admissions committees may look favorably on post bacc students who hold their own in medical school-level courses.
+That said, admissions committees will look favorably on post-bacc students who held their own in medical school-level courses.

-However, it’s important to take advantage of rolling admissions and submit your application as early as possible to maximize your odds.
+It’s important to always take advantage of rolling admissions and submit your application as early as possible to maximize your odds of landing an interview and getting accepted.

 Medical school acceptance success rate

-The post bacc personal statement is similar enough to the medical school personal statement that it’s worth reading our article Medical School Personal Statement: The Ultimate Guide.
-It has everything the medical school—and post bacc—applicant needs to write an outstanding personal statement.
-The structural requirements—from an engaging introduction, to a compelling account of one’s journey to medicine, to a conclusion tying it all together—remain the same.
+The post-bacc personal statement is similar enough to the medical school personal statement that it’s worth reading our article, Medical School Personal Statement: The Ultimate Guide.

-There is a centralized portal for post bacc applications—similar to the Common App or AMCAS—called PostBacCAS.
-But a little less than half of the approximately 316 U.S. post bacc programs participate.
+There is a centralized portal for post-bacc applications—similar to the Common App or AMCAS—called PostBacCAS.
+Less than half of the approximately 340 U.S. post-bacc programs participate in this centralized service.

 Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?